Table of Contents[Hide][Show]

 - Window > Timeline

-If you haven’t already, now would be a good time to save your animated GIF Photoshop project.
-You can save your raw file as either a PSD or layered TIF file.
+If you haven’t already, now would be a good time to save your animated GIF in Photoshop.
+You can save an editable file as either a PSD or layered TIF file.
 Both of these file types will save your frame animation data.

 - File > Save